-Preheat oven to 350°F. Line an 8x8 pan with foil or parchment paper (leaving overhang on two sides for easy removal).
-Spray with nonstick spray.
+- Preheat oven to 350°F. Line an 8×8 pan with foil or parchment paper (leaving overhang on two sides for easy removal).
+Lightly spray with nonstick spray.

-Pull out about 3/4 cup (a little less than half) of the cookie dough and set that portion aside (it will be the topping).
-Dump the remaining dough into the prepared pan and press it down into a flat even layer.
+- Pull out about ¾ cup (a little less than half) of the cookie dough and place it in the refrigerator (it will be the topping).
+Dump the remaining dough into the prepared pan and press it down into a flat even layer (it will seem quite buttery).
 Bake for 10 minutes.

-Remove from the oven and carefully spread the jam on top of the cookie base.
-Take the reserved cookie dough and crumble it over the top of the jam layer.
-Return to the oven and bake for 14-16 more minutes, until the topping is light golden brown.
-Place the pan on a wire rack to cool.
+- Remove from the oven and carefully spread the jam on top of the cookie base.
+Take the reserved cookie dough from the fridge and crumble it over the top of the jam layer.
+Return to the oven and bake for 15-18 more minutes, until the topping is light golden brown.
+They might still look a little wobbly but they will firm up as they cool.
+Place the pan on a wire rack to cool completely.